amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        have the same type as the source and view (ignoring the sum types made by inl and inr.), as usually they are some "deltas".

-We will update the lens section of the related work to be more thorough on the related work that we do not make formal statements about, and include proper citations.
+We will update the lens portion of the related work section to include a more thorough deription of related work that we do not make formal statements about, and we will include the relevant citations.

                                 -------------